 Even with that good fortune, it was a defense that got very little interior pressure on quarterbacks.
 The Ravens have had some discussions with defensive end Brent Urban, the lone pending defensive free agent who started a game for them in 2017, about a new contract.
 Urban showed some signs of development before going down with a season-ending injury in Week 3.

 It was a defense that struggled all year to cover tight ends, and that needs to be rectified or the AFC’s top offensive teams, such as the Pittsburgh Steelers, will continue to find mismatches and expose the Ravens in the middle of the field.
-Whether it’s an inside linebacker who can play alongside C.J.
+Whether it’s an inside linebacker that can play alongside C.J.
 Mosley or a hybrid safety-type player, the Ravens need to find someone who can cover and upgrade their speed and athleticism in the middle of the field.

 It was also a defense that faltered down the stretch for a second straight year after top cornerback Jimmy Smith was lost for the season.
 It seems Ravens fans would like the team to jettison veteran cornerback Brandon Carr and repurpose the $4 million in salary cap savings such a move would create.
 However, that would make the Ravens thin at cornerback and extremely vulnerable if Smith (Achilles) and Jaylen Hill (knee) aren’t ready for the start of the season — and it’s quite possible they won’t be — or if Tavon Young takes a while to knock off rust and gain confidence in his surgically repaired knee.

 If the Ravens release Carr, adding a starting-caliber cornerback suddenly becomes a much greater priority.
-If they hold on to Carr, they still should bring in another corner through free agency or the draft.
+If they hold onto Carr, they still should bring in another corner through free agency or the draft.
 They’ve suffered too many injuries at that position over the years to leave themselves thin.

 The problem, of course, is the Ravens don’t have a lot of assets to attack these needs.
-Despite Bisciotti saying he’s not worried about the team’s salary cap situation, the reality is the team won’t have a lot of flexibility, even with the expected release of wide receiver Jeremy Maclin and a few other veterans.
+Despite Bisciotti saying he’s not worried about the team’s salary cap situation, the reality is the team won’t have a ton of flexibility, even with the expected release of wide receiver Jeremy Maclin and a few other veterans.

 In other words, it’s hard to see the Ravens becoming one of the more active teams in free agency or during the draft.
 They’ll have to spend wisely and selectively and draft smartly.